Historical Christian hairstyles

-The hairstyles adopted in the Christian tradition have varied widely over history.
+The hairstyles adopted in the Christian tradition have varied widely over time as well as between locations, social and economic classes, ethnicities, denominations, and the cultures from which Christians have emerged.
+Among the Clergy and consecrated religious hair styles have also varied between orders and positions with in the church.
+These variations, along with the regulation of hair styles by church dress code, enabled hair styles to convey information about their wearers role in the church and their relationship to faith.

-Early Christians
+Prior to 500 A.D.

 The paintings in the catacombs permit the belief that the early Christians simply followed the fashion of their time.
 The short hair of the men and the braids of the women were, towards the end of the second century, curled, and arranged in tiers, while for women the hair twined about the head over the brow.
 Particular locks were reserved to fall over the forehead and upon the temples.